heikadog/zml/zml.md

 1. Rikena_huzzkyMutty (@aidahusko.bsky.social) is an open zoophile: (<https://archive.today/CUEZK>).
 1. Lyronic (@hotdogjumpup.bsky.social) is an open zoophile.
 1. Kutya (@koirapotes.bsky.social) is an open zoophile.
 Though they don't say it on Bluesky, they previously held a Bluesky account under this same name with zoophilic dogwhistles, and their now-suspended Twitter had zoophilic dogwhistles in its display name: (<https://archive.today/Z7YQX>).
 They also follow open zoophiles.
-1. high ranking tail pervert (@tailgrinder.bsky.social) is an open zoophile.
+1. high ranking tail pervert (@tailfrotter.bsky.social) is an open zoophile.
 1. KnottyKing (@biggestdoggo.bsky.social) is an open zoophile.
 1. Mudkip (@zooeymudkip.bsky.social) is an open zoophile.
 1. doggo (@watcherwatcher.bsky.social) is an open zoophile.